 Depression of sufficient gravity to merit a psychiatric diagnosis affects about 1% of the population; many more people will experience a less severe depression or a more episodic form.
-Again, we can expect plenty of market participants to be depressed when trading.
+Again, we can expect plenty of depressed market participants to be trading.

 Experimental investigations of mood-disorder linked Attentional Biases have focused on reaction time studies.
 A pair of words was briefly presented to experimental subjects on a computer screen.
 Sometimes, one of the words was replaced with a dot, which was the signal that a button should be pressed.
-The time it took for subjects to press the button was recorded.
+The experimenters record the time it took for subjects to press the button.
 It would typically be in the range of several hundred milliseconds.

 Sometimes, the other word presented on the other side of the screen to the dot was a threatening word.
 The word could be socially threatening (‘humiliated’) or physically threatening (‘injury.’)
-The experimenters found what is known in psychology as an RT spike — or a delay in reaction time.
+The experimenters found an RT spike.
+That’s what psychologists call a delay in reaction time.
 People took longer to see and react to the dot if a threatening word appeared on the other side of the screen.
 These effects were quite large.

 Perhaps most interestingly, the RT spikes were larger for anxious or depressed subjects, especially if the threat word was specifically related to either anxiety or depression.

 What Effects Of Attentional Bias Should Such Individuals Be Aware Of?